blugnu/errorcontext/README.md

 The convention has two parts:

 1. If an error is returned, it is _**not** logged_ but returned as an _`ErrorWithContext`_ (if a local `Context` is available, or returned without context otherwise)
-2. If an error is _**not**_ returned (usually at the effective or actual root of the call hierarchy) it is logged, extracting any `Context` from the `error` and using a context logger initialised from that context
+2. If an error is _**not**_ returned (usually at the effective or actual root of the call hierarchy) it is logged, extracting any `Context` from the `error` and using a context logger initialized from that context

 Informational and warning logs may of course continue to be emitted at every level in the call hierarchy.